foken123/shinytouch/README.txt

 this should be step -1, because there's no way for it to work if it doesn't work.
 Make sure it works somewhere.

-If you run Windows, please read up on VideoCapture's API and port this over to VideoCapture.
-It honestly shouldn't be hard at all.
-The file that you may need to edit is shinytouch.py and you should learn by comparing videocapture.py and webcam.py both in the test directory of this folder.
+If you run Windows, you can try using the OpenCV version or you can install VideoCapture and set input_type (found in shinytouch.py) to "videocapture" to use that as the input.

-You need OpenCV (or VideoCapture if you port it on windows), PIL and pyGame.
+You need OpenCV or VideoCapture, PIL and pyGame.

 NOT FINISHED